KanzaFatima/osticket-prereqs/README.md

 <img src="https://i.imgur.com/JRxIs2M.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

-Register PHP from within IIS and to do that go to PHP manager>register new PHP version>click the --- on the right>C drive>PHP>Php-cgi>ok.
+Register PHP from within IIS.
+To do this, go to PHP manager>register new PHP version>click the --- on the right>C drive>PHP>Php-cgi>ok.
 </p>
 <br />